marilyne-linkurious/documentation/content/admin/content/www/config.md

 sudo iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port 3443
 ```

+## Link generation

+Within the `server` key:

+- `domain` (default: `"localhost"`): The domain or sub-domain used to access the web server.
+   It is mandatory to edit it for publishing visualizations online.
+   It is also used to restrict the validity of cookies to a domain or sub-domain.
+- `publicPortHttp` (default: `listenPort`): The *public* HTTP port of the web server.
+- `publicPortHttps` (default: `listenPortHttps`): The *public* HTTPS port of the web server.

+In some cases, Linkurious needs to generate links to itself (for example
+when generating links to the widget).
+For that, the server needs to know
+its public *domain* and *port* to generate those links.

+The public port can be different from the actual port if you use traffic rerouting
+(using a firewall or a reverse-proxy).
+In the example above (traffic rerouting),
+the actual HTTP port (`listenPort`) is `3000`, but the public HTTP port (`publicPortHttp`)
+is `80`.

 ## Cookies

 Within the `server` key:

 - `cookieSecret`: The secret key used to encrypt the session cookie.
 Randomized on first start.
 - `cookieDomain`: Set this value if you need your cookie to be set fo a domain different from `domain`.